midofemi/Source_Code_Analysis_Git/README.md

 ### Step 5-: Store Your OpenAI API Key on .env
 ```
-Before starting your application, you'll need to create a .env and inside it
+Before starting your application, you'll need to create a .env and store your API Key

-OPENAI_API_KEY = "XXXXXXX"
+OPENAI_API_KEY = "XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX"

 ```